Convergent Hahn Series and Tropical Geometry of Higher Rank

-While Proposition \ref{prop:lex+polyhedral+hypersurface} gives a concrete description of rank two tropical hypersurfaces, the structure of lex-polyhedra is not as well understood as ordinary polyhedra; cf.\ Question \ref{qst:representation}.
-Furthermore, as we shall show later, the projections $\pi_{u*}$ and $\pi_{t*}$ map $\tropvariety_2(f)$ to ordinary polyhedral complexes.
-Theorem \ref{thm:union+polyhedra} and Corollary \ref{cor:hypersurface+closure} exploit this structure to give an explicit description of $\tropvariety_2(f)$ in terms of ordinary polyhedra.
-To do so, we introduce the following notation.

-The higher rank transfer principle \eqref{eq:diagram} naturally extends to the following commutative diagram of Laurent polynomial (semi-)rings.
+While Proposition \ref{prop:lex+polyhedral+hypersurface} gives a concrete description of rank two tropical hypersurfaces, the structure of lex-polyhedra is not as well understood as ordinary polyhedra.
+Here we approach these objects through convergent Hahn series.
+So we consider a pair $\hahnconvergent{\RR}{t}$, $\hahnconvergent{\RR}{t,u}$ of convergent subrings of the field of Hahn series $\hahnseries{\RR}{t,u}$ in two indeterminates, $t$ and $u$, such that \eqref{eq:frac+diagram} commutes.
+Writing $\hahnconvergent{\CC}{t,u} = \hahnconvergent{\RR}{t,u} + i\hahnconvergent{\RR}{t,u}$, that diagram naturally extends to the following commutative diagram of Laurent polynomial (semi-)rings.